 See also:

-- Children do not need bedtime routines
+- Children do not need what conventional wisdom says they need

 David Deutsch, 2003, ‘Bedtimes and ill effects of lack of sleep’, https://takingchildrenseriously.com/bedtimes-and-ill-effects-of-lack-of-sleep/